Home Pet Care Essential Cat Vaccines: CRP and Rabies Vaccine Doses and Schedule for Kittens and Cats

 CRP refers to Feline Calicivirus, Feline Rhinotracheitis Virus (Herpesvirus type-1) and Feline Panleukopenia Virus.

 If you want to take your cat with you on flight or via train, you will need to provide proof of vaccination before boarding.
-Hence, choosing a veterinary clinic that provides digital vaccination records, such as Vetic Pet Clinic in Thane, can keep your cat’s vaccination documents in one place!
+Hence, choosing a veterinary clinic that provides digital vaccination records, can keep your cat’s vaccination documents in one place!

 What infectious diseases can be averted through cat vaccination?